petahbred/disney-takehome/README.md

 ### Image Error Handling

 - Would be nice to have more error handling and fallbacks for images that are slow or fail to load.

+### Documentation

+- Implementing JSDocs would further improve readability and onboarding.
+It will also help others figure out the intent of the code.